What is Early Decision?

 You can apply for Early Decision by choosing the ED round in the Common or Emerson Application and submitting an ED agreement signed by a parent or guardian and your counselor.

 Why apply to ED?

-Complete the college application process by November 1 for ED I or December 1 for ED II, so you can enjoy the remainder of your senior year with less stress.
+Complete the college application process by November 1 for ED I or January 3 for ED II.

 Facts about Early Decision at Emerson